PredragJovicic/Framework-for-rest-app/README.md

 Route::get('/logout/{access_token}', 'UserController@Logout');
 Route::post('/register', 'UserController@Register');
 ```
-login needs with email and password, and generate access_token
+login checks email and password, and generate access_token

 logout needs access_token to logout user

-Register encrypt password automacly if key is json string is named 'password' and upload file in files folder.
+Register encrypt password automacly if key in json string is named 'password' and upload file in
-Name of files must start with 'file_'.
+files folder automacly if name of key start with 'file_'.

 Smart coding method for models
 ```